-Key components of qualitative research includes hermeneutics and phenomenology.
+Key components of qualitative research include hermeneutics and phenomenology.
 This post will examine these two terms and their role in qualitative research.

-In the 17th century, the Dutch philosopher Spinoza expanded on Augustine’s view of hermeneutics by stating that the text, its historical context, and even the author of text, should be studied to understand the text.
-In other words text plus context leads to truth.
+In the 17th century, the Dutch philosopher Spinoza expanded on Augustine’s view of hermeneutics by stating that the text, its historical context, and even the author of a text, should be studied to understand the text.
+In other words, text plus context leads to truth.

-By combing Augstine’s view of the role of the individual in hermeneutics with Spinoza’s contribution of the context we arrive at how interpretation happens in qualitative research.
+By combing Augustine’s view of the role of the individual in hermeneutics with Spinoza’s contribution to the context we arrive at how interpretation happens in qualitative research.

 In phenomenology, interpretation happens through describing events, analyzing an event, and by connecting a current experience to another one or by finding similarities among distinct experiences.

 Hermeneutics has played an important role in qualitative research by influencing the development of phenomenology.
-The study of phenomenons is for the purpose of seeing how context will influence interpretation.
+The study of a phenomenon is for the purpose of seeing how context will influence interpretation.